 What is a Boarded Vet?

-A vet who is Boarded in a discipline (eg. Boarded in Internal Medicine), is someone who has undergone all the the training requirements and passed all exams required to become a Specialist.
-In the veterinary hierarchy, a veterinarian boarded in a discipline is regarded as being equal to a specialist of the same discipline.
+A vet who is Boarded in a discipline (eg. Boarded in Internal Medicine), is someone who has undergone all the training requirements and passed all exams required to become a Specialist.
+Internationally, in the veterinary hierarchy, a veterinarian boarded in a discipline is regarded as being equal to a specialist of the same discipline.
 As such, the terms are used interchangeably.
 However, in Australia, to be able to legally use the term “Specialist”, you must also fulfill administrative requirements to be registered with the Australian Veterinary Board.
 There are situations, where individuals have completed and passed their training, but have not yet, or chosen not to be registered locally, meaning they are prohibited from formally using the term “Specialist” in Australia.
 Examples include those who have trained overseas, or those who have recently moved into practice from an educational/research setting.
 The registration process can take some time.

 What is a Veterinary Intern?

 It is a myth that Interns are un- or underqualified.
 The misconception possibly stems from the human medical field or some university veterinary hospitals, where all Interns are those who have just graduated, or those that have not yet graduated from university.
 All Interns at SASH are full fledged veterinarians, often with many years of general or even emergency practice experience.
 Although not as knowledgeable about a specialist field compared to a Specialist, an Intern is nevertheless a veterinarian with a broad set of skills.
 At SASH all Interns are under the mentorship and supervision of Specialists and Registrars.